sudocrystal/cs-fundamentals/interview-prep/interview-questions-data-structures.md

   - Design a system for admitting people into a nightclub
   - Consider VIPs and parties larger than 1
   - Only 500 people may be inside at a time (per fire code, of course)
++ Website User Preferences
+  - Design a system to store customer preferences (like default language, favorite color, shoe size) where every attribute will have a default value if not set by the user
+  - Write getAttribute(name)
+  - Write getAllAtrributes()
+  - What if we want to change the default value of attributes that are not set by customers?